 ENG 3388.
 Women and Literature.
 A survey of women’s writing in English, in various genres, over a period of some 600 years (14th century to the present).
 (MULT) (WI).

 ENG 3389.
 The Discipline of English.
 The nature of English studies as a formal field, its components and their relationships.
 Open only to candidates with 90 semester credit hours.
 (WI).

 ENG 3390.
 Problems in Language and Literature.
 Independent study with individualized reading list, research project, and tutorial sessions, focused on a special problem in language and/or literature.
 May be taken only with permission from the Chair of the Department of English, the Director of Advanced Studies, and the assigned professor.
 (WI).

 ENG 3392.
 Women Writers of the Middle Ages.
 Religious and secular writings by women from the early Church through the 15th century.
-(MC) (WI).
+(MULT) (WI).